IntelligentImaging/t2-recon-pipeline/README.md

 2. Look through output registrations and choose the best one, then run: `sh choosereg.sh [best reg]`<br>This copies the chosen registration as *atlas_t2final_CASEID.nii.gz* and throws out all other registration attempts.
 The output registration should be orthogonal and have axial, coronal, sagittal arranged like the below example.
 <img src="images/reg.png" width="33%">

+# Running Niftymic Reconstruction
+Niftymic is a little more self-sufficient, featuring built-in pipelines to run some of the steps above without user input, including atlas registration.
+The image quality is also pretty good.
+The downside of Niftymic is that it's slower and harder to troubleshoot problems.
+1. Make a niftymic folder in the same place you would make the "svrtk" folder, with "t2" and "mask" subfolders
+- `mkdir -pv STUDY/CASEID/niftymic/{t2,mask}`
+1. Copy the t2 stacks you want to reconstruct to the t2 folder
+1. `sh nm-gen.sh STUDY/CASEID/niftymic` to make the run scripts (separate scripts generated for stack brain masking ("run-sfb.sh" and recon pipeline (run-nm.sh)
+1. `sh nm-exec.sh STUDY/CASEID/niftymic` to run the pipeline.
+That's it!
+Use `sh nm-exec.sh -s STUDY/CASEID/niftymic` for Apptainer when on the cluster.
+- Note that Niftymic does not produce a final, masked reconstruction.
+You will need to do this yourself (like `crlMaskImage niftymic/srr/recon_template_space/srr_template.nii.gz niftymic/srr/recon_template_space/srr_template_mask.nii.gz your-final-masked-recon.nii.gz`)

 # Segmentation
 - Multi-atlas segmentation script for fetal data: `sh FetalAtlasSeg.sh [Imagelist] [OutputDir] [MaxThreads]`<br>